juninatt/EventFinder/README.md

 # EventFinder

-## Description
+### Description

-`EventFinder` is a Micronaut-based microservice designed to manage and retrieve different kinds of cultural events.
-It leverages MongoDB as its primary data store and is organized and built using Maven.
+`EventFinder` is a Micronaut-based microservice optimized for managing a single object type stored in MongoDB.
+It features a collection of controller endpoints to streamline client-server communication and database access.
+The project is organized and built using Maven, and incorporates JMeter for targeted stress testing.

 ### Prerequisites